orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 ```

 In this object, we store each comment's `TreeNode` by it's hash or rather
-the hash of the Operation Item, that added them for easy access.
+the hash of the Oplog `Entry` that added them for easy access.
 ```js
 case "ADDCOMMENT":
   let reference = item.payload.key